 … serves as a ground cover plant where grass won’t grow.

-On the other hand, Catharanthus roseus grows as an annual plant mainly used in sunny flower beds, pots and as a ground cover.
+On the other hand, Catharanthus roseus grows as an annual plant mainly used as a bedding plant in sunny flower beds, pots, and as a ground cover.

 Both periwinkle vinca minor and vinca rosea are found in garden centers from early spring to late summer but have different uses.

 This article focuses on periwinkle plant care, with its shiny green foliage and flowers of pink, red, or white periwinkle, which covers the plant all through the summer.